bk20dev/forest/README.md

 ## 🌳 Inspiration

-A couple years ago together with my friends I took a part in a programming competition.
+A couple of years ago together with my friends, I took a part in a programming competition.
 The objective was to build a mobile app that solves a global problem.
 We didn't win, but the app we built quickly spread in our families.

 ## 🥕 Features